alejoceballos/dumb-keyboard/README.md

     });
 });
 ```
-Of course that some of our component integration tests has failed, the keyboard one!
+Of course that some of our component integration tests have failed, the keyboard one!
 So let me fix them.
 ```javascript 1.8
 // src/components/keyboard/Keyboard.test.js
 .